charybdis-ircd/charybdis/doc/oper-guide/umodes.rst

 This umode grants various features useful for services.
-For example, clients with this umode cannot be kicked or deopped on channels, can send to any channel, do not show channels in WHOIS, can be the target of services aliases and do not appear in /stats p.
+For example, clients with this umode cannot be kicked or deopped on channels, can send to any channel, do not show channels in ``WHOIS``, can be the target of services aliases and do not appear in ``/stats p``.
 No server notices are sent for hostname changes by services clients; server notices about kills are sent to snomask ``+k`` instead of ``+s``.